daattali/daattali.github.io/_posts/2015-12-06-building-shiny-apps-tutorial.md

 # Implement server logic to create outputs

 So far we only wrote code inside that was assigned to the `ui` variable (or code that was written in `ui.R`).
 That's usually the easier part of a Shiny app.
 Now we have to write the `server` function, which will be responsible for listening to changes to the inputs and creating outputs to show in the app.

+If you look at the server function, you'll notice that it is always defined with two arguments: `input` and `output`.
+You *must* define these two arguments!
+Both `input` and `output` are list-like objects.
+As the names suggest, `input` is a list you will read values *from* and `output` is a list you will write values *to*. `input` will contain the values of all the different inputs at any given time, and `output` is where you will save output objects (such as tables and plots) to display in your app.

 ## Building an output